daniel-ao/ProjetSysteme/README.md

 #--------------------------------------------------------------------------------#

 General Information of the project:
 The server script is designed to handle multiple client connections, manage client statuses, and process various commands in a chat/game environment.
-The server operates on IP 127.0.0.1 and port 2024, supporting up to 10 simultaneous connections.
+The server operates on IP 127.0.0.1 and optional PORT, supporting up to 10 simultaneous connections.
 It utilizes socket programming, select for handling I/O multiplexing, and includes extensive logging for debugging and monitoring activities.

 ⚪Key Features: